UoN-Rambling-Hiking/RamblingHikingWebsite/content/gear/index.md

 ## Purchasing Kit
 Leaders and Committee would be more than happy to help recommended kit and where to purchase.
 There's plenty of stores locally and online.
 With most having discount!
 ### Member Deals
 Becoming a member allows you to attend events, and at a reduced rate.
-Not only that, you can access some sweet discount at these retailers with your membership card, or through our [Members Portal](https://member.ramsoc.co.uk).
+Not only that, you can access some sweet discount at these retailers.
+Codes are sent out on our weekly newsletter.
 - [Magic Mountain](https://www.magic-mountain.co.uk/) - **15% Member Discount**
 - [Montane](https://montane.com/) - **15% Member Discount**
 - [Mountain Warehouse](https://www.mountainwarehouse.com/) - **15% Member Discount**